-Why just have a cone when you can have an entire ice cream sundae bar?
-Building it is half the fun, which is why an ice cream bar will take your average party into terrific territory.
+Cake is great, but an ice cream sundae bar is epic.
+Building it is half the fun, which is why an ice cream bar will take your average party into something no one will forget.
 A few decorations and a lot of toppings will make your guests so happy, they’ll scream for ice cream!
-Read on for some fun and whimisical ideas.
+Read on for some fun and whimsical ideas.

 Italian Gelato Bar